29 Health Benefits of Drinking Lemon Water (Particularly in the Morning)

 Citric acid present in lemon will dissolve phlegm.
 In addition to that it is rich in antioxidants like Vitamin C and K that help fight off cough and colds.

-The traditional concoction involves combining lemon with warm water and honey.
-Warm water in a way sooths irritation (at the same time is a decongestant) caused by cough.
 William Sears says that honey is a very effective at dissolving phlegm, more effective than cough syrups.

 10. Fights Cancer Cells